 The dream of making quick money and the lure of experiencing life-changing events still push people to invest in lottery tickets quite often.
 The consequences are faced by the poor and not by the rich.
 Lottery addiction makes their life miserable.
 Based on laws reformed in 2015, each state has its own right to exercise the sale of on-site and online lotteries.
 Most of the states have officially banned lottery systems.
 However, it is still in operation in states like Sikkim and Kerala.

 Lotteries are governed under the Lotteries Regulations Act of 1998.
 As mentioned earlier, both the state and union territories can set their own laws for controlling state-run lotteries.
 They can either choose to ban it entirely or function it by setting its own rules.
 No national ban has been imposed in India over the lottery system.
 Currently, the sale of lottery tickets is legal in thirteen states in India.
 These states are Mizoram, Nagaland, Sikkim, Kerala, Manipur, Goa, Meghalaya, Maharashtra, Arunachal Pradesh, Madhya Pradesh, Assam, Punjab, and West Bengal.

-The most popular lottery system is run in states of Sikkim, Maharashtra, Nagaland, Kerala, and Mizoram.
-The states of Karnataka and Tamil Nadu were once popular hubs for sale of lottery tickets.
+The most popular lottery system is run in the states of Sikkim, Maharashtra, Nagaland, Kerala, and Mizoram.
+The states of Karnataka and Tamil Nadu were once popular hubs for the sale of lottery tickets.
 However, now both states have barred the lottery system entirely.
 This is because of the concerns raised over the severe consequences on families of addicts.
-Although lottery system proved to be a great source of revenue for state governments, many discontinued the sales and banned the system entirely for the welfare of the residents.
+Although the lottery system proved to be a great source of revenue for state governments, many discontinued the sales and banned the system entirely for the welfare of the residents.